-This chapter aims to give the supply chain management side of the theoretical background for the supply chain modeling efforts which are described in chapters gif and gif.
+This chapter aims to give the supply chain management side of the theoretical background for the supply chain modeling efforts which are described in chapters and .
 Supply chain management is a vast area.
 This chapter will emphasize the aspects of customer service and inventory management, and how these are interrelated with flexibility.
 Though the notion of agent-based computer systems have not yet been presented, the nature of the Integrated Supply Chain Management Project has been a decisive factor on the arrangement of the chapter.

 There seems to be a universal agreement on what a supply chain is.
 Jayashankar et al. [25] defines a supply chain to be